AnnElyse Scarlett Gains

 Company-Side Matters:

-• Navient Solutions LLC in securing dismissal of an involuntary Chapter 11 bankruptcy proceeding filed in the Bankruptcy Court for the Southern District of New York.
+• Navient Solutions LLC in securing dismissal of an involuntary chapter 11 bankruptcy proceeding filed in the Bankruptcy Court for the Southern District of New York.
 Navient is a leader in education loan management and business processing solutions for education, healthcare, and government entities.
 The Bankruptcy Court dismissed the involuntary case just two weeks after it commenced.

 • Groupe Dynamite, a Canadian fashion retailer specializing in women’s apparel and accessories in its Chapter 15 proceedings in Delaware to recognize proceedings commenced in Canada under the Companies’ Creditors Arrangement Act (CCAA).
 Groupe Dynamite used the insolvency process to redefine its retail operations to a new COVID-19 friendly model.

-• iHeartMedia, Inc. and certain subsidiaries, one of the world’s leading global multi-platform media, entertainment, and data companies, in their Chapter 11 restructuring. iHeart is the largest radio broadcaster in the United States and specializes in radio, digital, outdoor, mobile, social, live events, on-demand entertainment and information services for local and national communities.
-The Company had consolidated debts of over $20 billion and the Chapter 11 cases, which are the largest of 2018 based on outstanding debt, restructured over $16 billion of that debt.
-In connection with its restructuring, iHeart reached an agreement with holders of more than $11 billion of its debt and its financial sponsors, reflecting widespread support across the capital structure, regarding a comprehensive balance sheet restructuring that reduced iHeartMedia’s debt by more than $10 billion.
+• iHeartMedia, Inc., one of the world’s leading global multi-platform media, entertainment, and data companies, in their chapter 11 restructuring. iHeart is the largest radio broadcaster in the United States and specializes in radio, digital, outdoor, mobile, social, live events, on-demand entertainment and information services for local and national communities.
+The Company had consolidated debts of over $20 billion and the chapter 11 cases, which were the largest filed in 2018 based on outstanding debt, restructured over $16 billion of that debt.

 AnnElyse earned her Juris Doctor magna cum laude from the University of Illinois School of Law, where she was a Lincoln Scholar and a Harno Scholar, while also serving as an Assistant Editor for the Journal of Law, Technology & Policy.
 She received her undergraduate degree from Indiana University, graduating from the Hutton Honors College with High Honors and High Distinction and was a member of Indiana’s NCAA Women’s Division I Rowing team.
 After law school, AnnElyse served as a clerk for the Honorable Peter J. Walsh (ret.) in the United States Bankruptcy Court for the District of Delaware.